DreamyCecil/DreamyUtilities/README.md

 # Dreamy Utilities

-**Dreamy Utilities** is a framework of simple header libraries that extend C++ functionality via a collection of convenient modules.
+**Dreamy Utilities** is a collection of libraries that extend C++ functionality.
 The main inspirations behind many design choices are Boost and Qt frameworks.

 Visit [this repository's wiki](https://github.com/DreamyCecil/DreamyUtilities/wiki) for details and information about different libraries.